phikai/freshdesk-rest/README.md

 Composer, obviously, but apart from that, this feature branch offers:

 - Namespace support
-- An easily extendable "Rest" class
+- A "Rest" class, that can be extended easily
 - Will become 100% Object Oriented (no more passing around tons of strings of data)
 - Easy integration with MVC frameworks like Zend, Symfony2